Audience Event Onboarding

 for assistance.

-**Attributes**: (attributes) is required and an Array of Objects.
-Each object
+**Attributes** is required and an Array of Objects.
+Each object is a

-**Pixel ID** is a required parameter and an integer.
-If you’ve already set up
+**Pixel ID** (mt_id) is a required parameter and an integer.
+If you've already

-a MathTag for your website, we recommend that you use the same Pixel ID for
+set up a MathTag for your website, we recommend that you use the same Pixel ID

-MediaMath 3P cookie IDs, obtained via syncing, mobile advertising IDs, and
+include MediaMath 3P cookie IDs, obtained via syncing, mobile advertising IDs,

 ### Generate Pixel ID